tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 ```

 This script will create a lot of plots and data files.
 The `eos_results_{T}.dat` files contain the fitted parameters at each temperature and the `vinet_{T}.png` plot each fit.
 The interesting plots are `lattice_constant.png` and `lattice_constant_scaled.png` in the `example_Si` folder that should look something like this:
-- Can you think of any reasons why our lattice constant did not match exactly?
+- Can you think of any reasons why our lattice constants do not match exactly?
 <p align="center">
 	<img src="solutions/lattice_constant_soln.png" width="450"/>
   <figcaption><center><em>TDEP prediction of silicon lattice constants.</a></em></center></figcaption>